juninamo/TRAILS/README.md

 - cell_disease_sQTL: cell condition and phenotype of colocalization
 - coloc_5UTR_QTL: colocalization between alternative aTSS-QTL signal of the isoform and any of GWAS signal
 - cell_disease_5UTR_QTL: cell condition and phenotype of colocalization
-- coloc_3UTR_QTL: colocalization between alternative polyadenylation-QTL signal of the isoform and any of GWAS signal
+- coloc_3UTR_QTL: colocalization between 3'aQTL signal of the isoform and any of GWAS signal
 - cell_disease_3UTR_QTL: cell condition and phenotype of colocalization